Skarlso/blogsource/content/blog/2019-09-21-kubernetes-cluster.md

 - Nodes with certain capabilities
 - Affinities and Taints -- which means, everything can run anywhere

+## Readiness Liveliness

+Most of by deploys and services don't have these except for Athens.

 # How

 Okay, with that out of the way, let's get into the hows of things...